madhavmehndiratta/blog/_posts/2020-06-15-lemonsqueezy-1-vulnhub-walkthrough.md

 ...
 ```

 The next goal was to log into wordpress, I tried some random passwords with the usernames but none of them worked.
-So the next option was to bruteforce the login.
-For this, I set up burp proxy and captured the login request.
+So the next option was to brute force the login.
+For this, I set up a burp proxy and captured the login request.

 <center><br>
 <img src="/assets/img/uploads/lemonsqueezy/burp.png">
 </center>

-Then I used hydra to bruteforce the login credentials for user <b>orange</b> and found the password <b>ginger.</b>
+Then I used hydra to brute force the login credentials for user <b>orange</b> and found the password <b>ginger.</b>
 ```r
 root@kali:~# hydra lemonsqueezy http-form-post "/wordpress/wp-login.php:log=^USER^&pwd=^PASS^:incorrect" -l orange -P /usr/share/wordlists/rockyou.txt -t 10 -w 30